HayaAbdullahM/Machine-Learning-Classification/README.md

 The dataset used (`Student Mental health.csv`) contains information on students' demographic details, academic performance, and mental health status.
 It includes features like gender, age, course of study, CGPA, marital status, and mental health conditions.

+## Dataset Information 📂

+The dataset can be found on Kaggle: [Healthcare Dataset](https://www.kaggle.com/datasets/shariful07/student-mental-health/data)

 ## 👥 Contributing

 Contributions to improve the project are welcome.
 Please follow the standard procedure for contributing to projects on GitHub: